apache/iotdb/docs/UserGuide/Query-Data/Select-Expression.md

   - `avg`: Take the average of the data points in the bucket, and find the `top number` farthest from the average according to the sampling ratio
   - `stendis`: Take the vertical distance between each data point in the bucket and the first and last data points of the bucket to form a straight line, and according to the sampling ratio, find the `top number` with the largest distance
   - `cos`: Set a data point in the bucket as b, the data point on the left of b as a, and the data point on the right of b as c, then take the cosine value of the angle between the ab and bc vectors.
 The larger the angle, the more likely it is an outlier.
 Find the `top number` with the smallest cos value
-  - `prenextdis`: Set a data point in the bucket as b, the data point to the left of b as a, and the data point to the right of b as c, then take the cosine value of the angle between the ab and bc vectors.
-The larger the angle, the more likely it is an outlier.
-Find the `top number` with the smallest cos value
+  - `prenextdis`: Let a data point in the bucket be b, the data point to the left of b is a, and the data point to the right of b is c, then take the sum of the lengths of ab and bc as the yardstick, the larger the sum, the more likely it is to be an outlier, and find the `top number` with the largest sum value

 ##### Demonstrate
 Example data: `root.ln.wf01.wt01.temperature` has a total of `100` ordered data from `0.0-99.0`.
 Among them, in order to add outliers, we make the number modulo 5 equal to 0 increment by 100.